mroavi/onthefly/README.rst

     .
     .

-From this output, we see that my keyboard is identified with the name `Logitech K330`.
+From this output, we see that my keyboard is identified with the name :code:`Logitech K330`.

-Pass the name of your keyboard as an argument to the `keyboard` option when invoking onthefly for the first time.
+Pass the name of your keyboard as an argument to the :code:`keyboard` option when invoking onthefly for the first time.

 .. code-block:: text